To write a buildpack, we follow the Buildpack Specification, which defines the contract between buildpacks and the lifecycle.

 Three environment variables identify important file system paths:

-- a directory that may contain subdirectories representing each layer created by the buildpack in the final image or build cache.CNB_PLATFORM_DIR
+CNB_LAYERS_DIR - a directory that may contain subdirectories representing each layer created by the buildpack in the final image or build cache.CNB_PLATFORM_DIR - a directory containing platform provided configuration, such as environment variables.CNB_BP_PLAN_PATH - a path to a file containing the build plan.In addition, the working directory for bin/build is the application directory.

 All changes to the codebase in the working directory will be persisted in the final image,

-along with any launch layers created in the CNB_LAYERS_DIR
+along with any launch layers created in the CNB_LAYERS_DIR.

 It is important to note that multiple buildpacks may work together to create the final image, each contributing a subset of the dependencies or configuration needed to run the application.
 In this way, buildpacks are modular and composable.